-Horner now a number of products that may contribute toward various green building programs, such as Energy Star, LEED or NAHB's National Green Building Standard.
-We are FSC® Chain of Custody Certified in all of our New England locations and HomeSouth Architectural in Savannah, GA.
+Horner now offers a number of products that may contribute toward various green building programs, such as Energy Star, LEED or NAHB's National Green Building Standard.
+We are FSC® Chain of Custody Certified in all of our New England locations.
 Our SCS Certification Registration Number is SCS-COC-002536.
 View our certificate >

 A survey conducted for the National Association of Home Builders (NAHB) confirms that a desire for greater energy efficiency drives consumers to choose a green-built home.
 Home buyers choose energy efficiency as a motivator because of the rising costs of heating and air conditioning bills.